sccn/sccn.github.io/tutorials/04_Import/Channel_Locations.md

 associated with the channel (for example, 'EEG', 'MEG', 'EMG', 'ECG', 'Events', etc.).
 Other EEGLAB functions may use channel types to restrict plotting and computation to a desired subset of channel types, allowing easier analysis of multi-modal datasets.
 Therefore, it is well worth the effort to add channel types to your data.
-It is essential to press *OK* in the channel editing window above to actually import the channel locations.
+It is essential to press *Ok* in the channel editing window above to actually import the channel locations.
 Note that in the main EEGLAB window, the *channel location* flag now shows *yes*.

 Viewing Channel Locations